pyohio/pyohio-static-website/src/pages/events/reception-sprints.md

 Important notes:

 * Use the valet located at 711 N High St under the Lincoln Social sign, next door to Forno Kitchen & Bar
+* Mention that you are there for "The event at Accenture Forge"
 * Cars must be retrieved from valet before 1am
 * This event is being held on the 9th floor only.
 Please follow signs and host instructions.
 * Uber / Lyft (at your own cost) are good alternate options